midcontract/contracts/docs/src/src/interfaces/IEscrowMilestone.sol/interface.IEscrowMilestone.md

 ```

 ### Escrow__InvalidContractId
-Error for when an invalid contract ID is provided to a function expecting a valid existing contract ID.
+Thrown when an invalid contract ID is provided to a function expecting a valid existing contract ID.

 ```solidity